Matt Schlapp

 Matthew Aaron Schlapp (born December 18, 1967) is an American political activist and lobbyist who is chairman of the American Conservative Union.
 He leads the lobbying firm Cove Strategies, which had strong ties to the Donald Trump administration.
-He is also a Fox News political contributor.
+He is a former Fox News political contributor.

 Schlapp was President George W. Bush's deputy assistant and political director during Bush's first term.
 He is married to Mercedes Schlapp, who was President Donald Trump's Director of Strategic Communications.

 Early life and education

 Raised in Wichita, Kansas, Matt Schlapp is the son of Susan Schlapp, a former city councilwoman who, after eight years of service on the Wichita City Council (2003-2011), became the senior constituent liaison for the Kansas Department of Commerce under Governor Sam Brownback.

 Schlapp's early schooling began at St. Thomas Aquinas Catholic School in Wichita, and in 1986, he graduated from Kapaun Mt.
 Carmel Catholic High School.
 He earned a Bachelor's degree from the University of Notre Dame, and went on to earn a Master's degree in public policy from Wichita State University.